-The optimal capital structure of a firm is often defined as the proportion of debt and equity that result in the lowest weighted average cost of capital (WACC) for the firm.
-This technical definition is not always used in practice, and firms often have a strategic or philosophical view of what the structure should be.
+The optimal capital structure of a firm is often defined as the proportion of debt and equity that results in the lowest weighted average cost of capital (WACC) for the firm.
+This technical definition is not always used in practice, and firms often have a strategic or philosophical view of what the ideal structure should be.

 Below is an illustration of the dynamics between debt and equity from the view of investors and the firm.

 Debt investors take less risk because they have the first claim on the assets of the business in the event of bankruptcy.
-For this reason, they accept a lower rate of return, and thus the firm has a lower cost of capital when it issues debt compared to equity.
+For this reason, they accept a lower rate of return and, thus, the firm has a lower cost of capital when it issues debt compared to equity.

 Capital structures can vary significantly by industry.
 Cyclical industries like mining are often not suitable for debt, as their cash flow profiles can be unpredictable and there is too much uncertainty about their ability to repay the debt.